-The College recruited (and retained to the census date) 1,664 students, less than it was funded for.
+The College recruited (and retained to the census date) 1,659 students in 21/22, less than it was funded for.
 This decrease was due to changes in recruitment patterns attributed to the pandemic.

-- The deficit was below the target of a surplus of 0.5% of income, this was a decision taken as part of the budget process due to lagged funding; - Cash flow from operating activities was positive as budgeted; - Payroll costs at 69% were below the target of 70%, and - Solvency was maintained at an efficient level.
+The deficit was below the target of a surplus of 0.5% of income, this was a decision taken as part of the budget process due to lagged funding; Cash flow from operating activities was negative.
+Payroll costs at 70% were on the target of 70%, and